 What causes someone to hear voices?

-You may hear voices as a way to cope with difficult emotions and traumatic experiences.
-This may be part of a dissociative disorder.
+You may hear voices as a way to cope with difficult experiences.
+In

-Other things can make you hear voices or make your voices worse.
-These include:
+Other life experiences can make you hear voices or make your voices

 What treatment should the NHS offer me?